ibc/libsdptransform/README.md

 json session = sdptransform::parse(sdpStr);
 ```

-`session` is a JSON object as follows:
+Resulting `session` is a JSON object as follows:

 ```json
 {